 The cell phone frame was stratified into 88 unique geographic areas at the county and subcounty levels.
 Counties were defined using rate center areas.
 A rate center area is the area in which a cell phone was activated.
 Rate center areas are not bound by traditional geographic boundaries (e.g., county borders); rather, they are areas surrounding an activation center.
 Denser areas with more activation centers will have more rate center areas.
 More rural areas will have fewer rate center areas.
 A rate center area is assigned to a county based on where the majority of the rate center population resides.
-Therefore, a county can contain multiple rate centers or no rate centers.
-These areas can be grouped to form strata based on the county for which the majority of the rate center population resides (i.e., rate centers can be assigned to a county).
+Therefore, a county for which the majority of the rate center population resides (i.e., rate centers can be assigned to a county).
 The collection of rate centers to form a county is called a rate center county.
 Although not a perfect match, rate center counties are correlated to the county for which the cell phone owner resides.
-Each rate center county was its own stratum (86 strata)-Ohio has 88 counties.
-Upon the selection of the base cell phone sample, two flags were appended to each sampled number: (1) whether the cell phone number was linked to an address, and (2) whether the cell phone number was associated with a prepaid call plan.
+Each rate center county was its own stratum (86 strata)-Ohio has 88 counties.5 Upon the selection of the base cell phone sample, two flags were appended to each sampled number: (1) whether the cell phone number was linked to an address, and (2) whether the cell phone number was associated with a prepaid call plan.
 These flags led to the creation of 344 (86x4) strata as each county was substratified to account for the new flags.